LifeBogger presents a full story of a football legend popularly known by the Nickname “Ibracadabra”.

 No doubt, we know him as a player that provides as much entertainment both on and off the pitch.

 On the pitch, he is known as a goal-scoring machine while as a controversial person (off-the-pitch).

 Zlatan Ibrahimovic Childhood Story – Early Life and Family Background:

 For Biography starters, Zlatan Ibrahimovic was born on October 3, 1981, in Malmö, Sweden, to a Bosnian father and a Croatian mother who were not happily married to each other.

 Their unstable marriage lasted for just two years.
-At a tender age of two, Zlatan witnessed his parent’s divorce which came as a result of constant fights, child neglect, and abuse.
+At the tender age of two, Zlatan witnessed his parent’s divorce, which came as a result of constant fights, child neglect, and abuse.

 For Zlatan, there have been moving stories of his dad.
 Once, when they had little money, Sefik Ibrahimovic managed to buy Zlatan a bed from Ikea but they couldn’t afford the delivery charges.